corgrath/lattesite/readme.md

   It can handle a website using multiple locales

+## Join the development (Discord Server)

+- There is a very basic Discord server here you can join: https://discord.gg/tmcydvJdrq

 ## What about CSS and JavaScript?

-This project has no official way to generate this at the current (but it has the goal to include a CSS and JavaScript framework)
+At the current time, there is no official way to attach CSS or JavaScript.

-This means that for the time being you can use whatever CSS framework you want.
+This means that for the time being you can use whatever frameworks you want.

-In the current examples, Node.JS LESS is used for CSS, and TypeScript+Browserify is used for any front-end implementation.

-## Documentation / Getting started
+## Getting started

-TBW
+ - TBA